hackerb9/vt340test/mediacopy/README.md

 echo -n $'S(H)'			# Screen hard copy echo -n ${ST}			# Exit REGIS mode
 ```

+#### Side note: what doesn't work.

+ReGIS is apparently required for sending sixels back to the host.
+For
+some reason, the normal VT340 "Media Copy" command, `CSI i`, does not
+work.
+The documentation says it requires a printer to be attached.

+* Can I trick it by wiring DTR on the printer port?
+Or will it only
+  send data to the printer?

+* Is the Tektronix hardcopy command, ESC ETB ($`\e\x17`), any better?
+  Not really.
+It does seem to work, somewhat, although it has the same
+  warning as `CSI i` -- _"The sequence only works when a printer is
+  connected to the terminal's printer port.".
+It sendsa data to the
+  host, assuming I've sent `Esc [ ?
+2 i` (media copy to host) before
+  entering Tek mode.

+  Unfortunately, it seems glitchy, cutting off the bottom of the image
+  by sending it to the screen instead of to the host.
+(This seems a
+  lot like the [Sixel Level 1]() error).

+  Tektronix graphics are a completely separate system from ReGIS and
+  the usual text modes.
+In Tek mode, the only command that works to
+  send a hardcopy is the special Tek hardcopy command.
+And, the Tek
+  hardcopy command only works in Tek mode.
+There is no clear way to
+  crop and send only a small portion of the screen.
+Setting print
+  options can only be done before the Tek drawing commences.
+[XXX
+  Double check this.
+No way to exit and return to Tek mode?]

 #### Media Copy response from VT340